Pauan/Immutable/README.md

 How to use
 ==========

 Just load up `build/Immutable.js`.
-It works with AMD, CommonJS / Node.js, and browser globals.
+It works with AMD / Require.js, CommonJS / Node.js, or the `Immutable` global variable.

 You can find documentation in the `doc` folder.